Dr Sarah Jarvis, MBE

 The mainstay of treatment is inhalers – usually a combination of:

-- A ‘preventer’, which reduces inflammation in the airways; or
+• A ‘preventer,’ which reduces inflammation in the airways; or

-It’s essential that you take your preventer inhaler regularly, even if you don’t have asthma symptoms.
+You must take your preventer inhaler regularly, even if you don’t have asthma symptoms.
 The effect of the preventer on inflammation builds up over time, so you need to take it regularly for the best effect.

 The severity of asthma symptoms varies between people, and at different times for the same person.
 You may have triggers that make your asthma worse – pollen, colds, pets, pollution or even hormone changes.

-So even if your asthma is largely well controlled and you rarely have symptoms, changes in temperature, pollution or other triggers could mean you’re prone to an asthma attack when you’re on holiday.
+So even if your asthma is well controlled and you rarely have symptoms, changes in temperature, pollution or other triggers could mean you’re prone to an asthma attack when you’re on holiday.
 Make an appointment with your nurse or doctor a few weeks before you go to make sure you’re on the right treatment for you and know what to do if your asthma gets worse while you’re away.

+Remember, Asthma is a condition you should declare when purchasing travel insurance.
 For more tips on how to avoid problems with asthma when you’re on holiday, you can read my top tips.

 Food Allergies